Honest Burgers COVID-19 Policy

 Eat-in Family Groups

-In order to comply with the UK government, eat in guests will be informed that it is recommended that they only dine in two family groups, with a maximum of six persons forming one family.
+In order to comply with UK government, eat-in guests will only be allowed to dine in a maximum group of 6 people

 For customers who would like to eat in our restaurants, at least one member of the dining group is required to complete the ‘walk in’ registry.
 This will allow a temporary record to be held with Honest Burgers for 21 days, to assist with any NHS Test and Trace requests.
 There will be website links within the restaurant to fill in your information and the team are on hand to help.